cthoyt/cthoyt.github.io/_posts/2021-01-11-click-and-flask.md

 ## Run a Flask Web Application with Click

-Let's also assume your command line interface is in a module called `granola_explosion.cli` located at `src/granola_explosion/wsgi.py` using a `click.Group` to organize several subcommands.
+Let's also assume your command line interface is in a module called `granola_explosion.cli` located at `src/granola_explosion/cli.py` using a [`click.Group`](https://click.palletsprojects.com/en/7.x/api/#click.Group) to organize several subcommands.
 The following example shows  how you can import the `app` object and run it from inside the command line.

 ```python
 # cli.py